MiguelMSandin/oligoN-design/README.md

 ## 3. Estimate accessibility of the candidate probes
 In this step, potential probes are going to be compared to the *Saccharomyces cerivisae* 18S rDNA sequence template to estimate the accessibility of the ribosomal region, based on [Behrens et al. (2003)](https://journals.asm.org/doi/10.1128/AEM.69.3.1748-1758.2003).
-To do so, we are going to create a consensus sequence of the target group, align it to the *S. cerivisae* 18S rDNA sequence template and then align the candidate probes to both sequences.
+To do so, we are going to create a consensus sequence of the target group, align it to the *S. cerivisae* 18S rDNA sequence template and then align the candidate probes to the reference alignment.
 We can do all of this with the wrapper script [alignPrimers](https://github.com/MiguelMSandin/oligoN-design/blob/main/scripts/alignPrimers) (this script uses [mafft](https://mafft.cbrc.jp/alignment/software/)) as follows:

-`alignPrimers  -t target.fasta -p guinardia_PR2_m80_s001.fasta -o guinardia_PR2_m80_s001_probes_align.fasta`
+`alignPrimers  -t target.fasta -p probes.fasta -o probes_align.fasta`

 This script will generate an aligned fasta file with the *S. cerivisae* 18S rDNA sequence template, a consensus sequence of the target file resolving ambiguities with the most abundant base, a consensus sequence of the target file (with a consensus threshold of 70%, a base detection threshold of 30% and a gap threshold of 80%) and all the candidate probes.

->**Note**:  If you are interested in exploring the consensus options, have a look at the script [alignmentConsensus.py](https://github.com/MiguelMSandin/fasta-functions/blob/main/scripts/alignmentConsensus.py).
+> If you are interested in exploring the consensus options, have a look at the script [alignmentConsensus.py](https://github.com/MiguelMSandin/fasta-functions/blob/main/scripts/alignmentConsensus.py).
 You can even generate different consensus sequences to quickly explore big target files with the wraper [alignmentConsensus_compare.sh](https://github.com/MiguelMSandin/oligoN-design/tree/main/scripts/wrappers/alignmentConsensus_compare.sh).

-Now with this file, it is possible to estimate the accessibility of the candidate  with the script
+Now with this file, it is possible to **estimate the accessibility of the candidate probes** with the script [rateAccess](https://github.com/MiguelMSandin/oligoN-design/blob/main/scripts/rateAccess) as follows:

-`rateAccess -f guinardia_PR2_m80_s001_probes_align.fasta -o guinardia_PR2_m80_s001_access.tsv`
+`rateAccess -f probes_align.fasta -o probes_access.tsv`

 This script will generate a log file with the following columns
 - the sequence identifier,